Steve Stipanovich: Early life

-Stephen Samuel "Stipo" Stipanovich, son of Sam and Elaine (née Ortmann) Stipanovich, was born and raised in the St. Louis, Missouri area.
-Sam Stipanovich co–owned a funeral home with his father–in–law, Al C. Ortmann, that is still in operation today.
+Stephen Samuel "Stipo" Stipanovich, son of Sam and Elaine (née Ortmann) Stipanovich, was born and raised in the St. Louis, Missouri, area.
+Sam Stipanovich co-owned a funeral home with his father-in-law, Al C. Ortmann, that is still in operation today.

 Stipanovich is of Serbian and Croatian descent.
 His paternal grandmother Sadie was the daughter of Simo Visnic from Serbia and Milica Mamula from Karlovac, Croatia.
 Sadie married Theodore Stipanovic, whose family came from the same region.
-Visnic had come to the USA in 1905.
+Visnic had come to the US in 1905.

 High school career

 After attending Chaminade College Prep as a freshman, Stipanovich transferred to De Smet Jesuit High School in suburban Creve Coeur, Missouri.

 While a member of the De Smet Spartans, Stipanovich led them to back-to-back Missouri Class 4A State Championships and a sixty-game winning streak under coach Rich Grawer.

 Coach "Grawer worked with me, and helped me develop the fundamental skills of basketball," Stipanovich reflected.
 "By the time I was a senior, I was one of the most heavily recruited basketball players in the NCAA in 1979."

 In February 1979, Sports Illustrated magazine ranked Stipanovich with Sam Bowie and Ralph Sampson as the nation's best high school centers.

 Stipanovich played in the 1979 McDonald's All-American Game.
 The memorable rosters included: Sam Bowie, Antoine Carr, Quintin Dailey, Sidney Green, Clark Kellogg, Greg Kite, Sidney Lowe, John Paxson, Ralph Sampson, Byron Scott, Isiah Thomas, Dereck Whittenburg, Dominique Wilkins and James Worthy.